 The Joint Commission in the U.S.A. reported the breakdown in communication was the number one factor in unexpected serious injury and/or death.
 In Australia, a study was done tracking issues with transferring patients between health care providers.
 When adverse issues arose, 11% of the time they involved communication issues.
 Inadequate skills only contributed to 6% of incidents.

 Communication problems are not only responsible for causing missed opportunities for quality care, but can also result in providing unneeded care.
 One woman received a more complex procedure than what was needed for her irregular menstrual bleeding, Performing the wrong procedure meant that the woman would not be able to get pregnant in the future.
-If communication issues led you or a loved one to receive subpar care that resulted in injury or death, contact Meinhart, Smith and Manning for a consultation.
+If communication issues led you or a loved one to receive subpar care that resulted in injury or death, contact the Louisville injury attorneys at Meinhart, Smith and Manning, PLLC for a free consultation.